manjymon/oop_2020/bonuses/02 - Scope Guard/readme.md

 ## Scope Guard

-Design a way to delay the incovation of void(\*)() procedures to the end of the scope.
+Design a way to delay the invocation of void(\*)() procedures to the end of the scope.
 Also implement a way to dismiss the invocation at will.
 Make sure that one delayed invocation will NEVER be done twice.

 ## Example + Notes